Brian-Pho/RVST598_Speech-Emotion-Recognition/research/Random Notes.md

   - Emotion class
 - Program has a memory leak for processing wav files
 - Trained on a NVIDIA RTX 2080 8 GB

+Improvements
+- two types of accuracy
+- State of the art for each database